akka/akka/akka-docs/rst/java/remoting-artery.rst

 In cases, where Network Address Translation (NAT) is used or other network bridging is involved, it is important to configure the system so that it understands that there is a difference between his externally visible, canonical address and between the host-port pair that is used to listen for connections.
-See :ref:`remote-configuration-nat-artery-scala` for details.
+See :ref:`remote-configuration-nat-artery-java` for details.

 Acquiring references to remote actors